-The Nikon D850 features a 45.0-megapixel sensor, making it one of the highest resolution DSLR cameras on the market, even 5 years after release.
+The Nikon D850 features a 45.0-megapixel sensor, making it one of the highest resolution DSLR cameras on the market.
 The sensor produces stunningly sharp and detailed images and works well in low-light conditions.
 You can crop your images knowing you still have plenty of detail.
 You can print them large and they'll look great.

 The Nikon D850 has a great dynamic range, meaning you can capture both highlights and shadows in your photos with ease.
 This is a great feature for landscape photographers as it allows you to capture all the detail in both the bright and dark areas of your scene.
 I only use graduated filters in extreme cases.
 Usually, there is no need to as the dynamic range is so great.